cosmicsomnath/almasop-outflow/README.md

 To use this code:

-download the whole file -
+step1: download the whole code including data -

-simply change the data-directory and file names -
+step2: simply change the data-directory and file names -

-use sensitivity to plot the contours -
+step3: use sensitivity to plot the contours -

-change contour levels, as you wish. decide the outflow-shell
+step4: change contour levels, as you wish. decide the outflow-shell

-change p and t0 values
+step5: change p and t0 values

-see: is it fitting to your expected outflow shells?
+step6: see: is it fitting to your expected outflow shells?